Where is Winter Love Island filmed? First look at the South African villa

 Transfer over, Majorca – we’re heading someplace new for January’s serving to of Love Island

-Right here’s the whole lot it is advisable to know concerning the new setting for Winter Love Island….
+Right here’s all the things you have to know concerning the new setting for Winter Love Island….

 The place is Winter Love Island filmed?